What Is Sick Building Syndrome?

 Want a Pro to Take a Look at Your Commercial Facility’s HVAC Equipment?

-Contact Omnia360 Facility Solutions for professional recommendations and maintenance services that will help reduce your cooling expenses this summer.
+Contact Omnia360 Facility Solutions for professional recommendations and maintenance services that will help reduce your cooling and heating expenses.
 We provide customized services and packages to save you time and money.

 The Most Common Problems With Commercial HVAC Systems in Cincinnati Ohio